 As the Jubilee Tour continues, Kate and William’s first full day in Kuala Lumpur began with a visit to As-syakirin Mosque.

 This is the largest mosque in Malaysia, it is the first time the couple has been to an Islamic place of worship.
-Above you see Kate with her shoes off, William in the process of removing his, Kate had her head covered in observance of Islamic religious law.
+Below, you see Kate with her shoes off, William in the process of removing his, Kate had her head covered in observance of Islamic religious law.
 (For anyone questioning the lack of toenail polish, it is inappropriate, Muslim women cannot pray if wearing it.)

 It looked like the Duke and Duchess were happy to see the crowds.